 This is how you make foil packet grilled stuffed peppers on the barbecue or for a campfire if you’re camping!
 Easy vegetarian dinner stuffed with lots of vegetables or with ground beef and rice as well for a heartier meal.
 No matter how you cook them, these grilled poblano peppers are amazing.

 My family loves grilled stuffed peppers.
 During the summer we like to do them on the barbecue!!
-This foil packet meal is a great one for a weeknight meal or if you have company over. (originally published 6/16)
+This foil packet meal is a great one for a weeknight meal or if you have company over.
+If you loved our baked stuffed bell peppers recipe, but want to cook outside this is how to do it. (affiliate links present, originally published 6/16)

 Grilled Poblano Peppers